overlordvishal97/100_days_of_Python_Code/README.md

 # Day 8
 Caesar Cipher an encryption program which encrypts by shifting the alphabets by the requested amount (1-45) and decodes the message by entering the shift amount you entered before

+# Day 9
+Secret Auction Program is a console-based program that simulates a secret auction where users can bid anonymously.
+The program keeps track of bids, displays the highest bidder and their bid at the end, and allows users to continue or stop bidding.